 When writing out your will, there are many different things that will need to be considered and planned—from who you will leave your items to, to planning your final wishes.
 These decisions may be d…Read More

 Parties may also agree on sole custody or shared parenting, even if the case is in Juvenile court.
 But many times parents cannot agree and the decision must be made by the Domestic Relations Court or Juvenile Court.
 Each child custody case is different and can be very tricky if not approached professionally.
-Ohio courts set standard visitation/parenting guidelines as a starting point, but many times there are factors that have to be considered and the Courts must decide custody and visitation based on the individual case.
+Ohio courts set standard visitation/parenting guidelines as a starting point, but many times there are factors that have to be considered and the Courts must decide custody and visitation based on the individual case at hand.
 Therefore, it is in your best interests to seek the advice of a family law professional.
-Susan Gwinn Law Firm will be by your side to ensure your case is handled in a just manner.
+Susan Gwinn Law Firm will be by your side to ensure your case is handled in a just manner — call today to learn more and get started.